Anthropology at Brunel ranked 4th in the UK and 2nd in London (The Guardian 2018).

 Studying anthropology means applying what you learn to your real'life observations as well as in a live environment when you carry out a placement or fieldwork.

-If you select our four'year, thick sandwich course you’ll have the opportunity to undertake a one year placement in year 3 in countries like India, Nepal, Australia, South Africa, Papua New Guinea and Jamaica, as well as the UK.
+If you select our four'year, thin sandwich course you’ll have the opportunity to undertake two placements in countries like India, Nepal, Australia, South Africa, Papua New Guinea and Jamaica, as well as the UK.

 We have an excellent reputation for our cutting'edge research addressing both global issues – particularly in Africa, South/ Southeast Asia and the South Pacific – and local problems.
 Our staff are experts in child'focused anthropological studies, development, psychological anthropology and medical anthropology.
 Our thriving Anthropology Society organises regular parties, film screenings, trips and talks that will help you extend your learning as you socialise.